 In 2009, Karen authored Flute for Dummies (John Wiley & Sons).
 Now in its second printing, the book has been translated into Portuguese and Persian and was called “a must have for anyone who owns a flute” by Sir James Galway.
 She has recorded for NPR, Koss, London/Decca and Arabesque and her cadenzas for Mozart’s Flute Concerto in G major, K.313 have been published by Southern Music.

 An avid supporter of community musical organizations, Karen is a founding member of both the Greater Indianapolis Flute Club and the Indianapolis Baroque Orchestra and a former coordinator for the National Flute Association’s Young Artist Competition.
 She has performed and presented at several of the NFA’s national conventions.

-Karen lives in Indianapolis with her husband, George Evans, who owns the advertising and digital marketing agency Brandwidth.
-He is also a published author, plays guitar, bodhran and Native American flute, and has sung with the Heinz Chapel and Indianapolis Symphonic Choir.
+Karen lives in Indianapolis with her husband, George Evans, who is an advertising executive.
+He is also a published author, plays guitar, bodhran and Native American flute, and has sung with the Heinz Chapel and Indianapolis Symphonic Choirs.

 "I am always in the mood for Mozart.
 After all, my last name is an anagram for Mozart!"